gkovacs/remove_miner_fees/README.md

 # remove_miner_fees

 Removes miner fees using nfqueue.
-Tested on ubuntu 16.04 mining on nanopool with claymore dual ethereum miner for linux version 9.4.
+Tested on ubuntu 16.04 mining on nanopool with claymore dual ethereum miner for linux version 9.4. re

 # How does this work?